Discover more from The Shortcut

-The PlayStation Project Q from Sony will launch before Black Friday and cost between $199 and $299, according to the latest expert analysis
+The PlayStation Portal from Sony will launch before Black Friday and costs $199

-Project Q will be more expensive than buying a $100 PlayStation Edition Backbone One controller attachment for iOS devices – or the Android BackBone One that just launched in May 2023.
-We know this because the officially licensed DualSense-themed smartphone accessory doesn’t come with a screen, while Project Q has an 8-inch screen in between two halves of a DualSense controller.
+The PlayStation Portal will be more expensive than buying a $100 PlayStation Edition Backbone One controller attachment for iOS devices – or the Android BackBone One that just launched in May 2023.
+However, you’ll miss out on the DualSense features that many PS5 games provide, which can enhance the overall experience.

 📺 Display: 8-inch HD LCD screen

 ⏩ Frame rate: 60fps